catseye/Chrysoberyl/README.markdown

 ---------------

-In the following, an "implementable" (for lack of a better term) refers to the programming language, or a game, or a tool or a library.
+In the following, an "implementable" (for lack of a better term) refers to a programming language, or a game, or a platform, or a tool or a library.

 An implementable may have multiple distributions.
 There will typically be a reference distribution, which contains the spec and/or reference